joussy/boxrec-scheduler/README.md

 var boxrec = new boxRec();
 boxrec.idstoIcs([178678]).then(icsCalendar => console.log(icsCalendar));
 ```
-You can also get Json-formatted data.
+You can also generate Json-formatted data.
-The following code will display boxer informations:
+The following code will display boxer details:
 ```javascript
 const boxRec = require('boxrec-scheduler').BoxRec;
 var boxrec = new boxRec();